GoesToEleven/golang-web-dev/031_AWS/04_RDS/02_setting-up/README.md

  ## Determine Requirements

- The basic building block of Amazon RDS is the DB instance.
+ The basic building block of Amazon RDS is the **DB instance.**

  The DB instance is where you create your databases.

  A DB instance provides a network address called the **Endpoint**.

  Your applications connect to the **endpoint** exposed by the DB instance whenever they need to access the databases created in that DB instance.

- The information you specify when you create the DB instance controls configuration elements such as storage, memory, database engine and version, network configuration, security, and maintenance periods.

- You must know your DB instance and network needs before you create a security group and before you create a DB instance.
+ Know your DB instance and network needs before creating a security group and before you create a DB instance.
 For example, you must know the following:

 1. What are the memory and processor requirements for your application or service?
 1. Your DB instance is most likely in a **virtual private cloud (VPC)**; some legacy instances are not in a VPC.
 The security group rules you need to connect to a DB instance depend on whether your DB instance is in a **default VPC**, in a **user-defined VPC**, or **outside of a VPC**.
 The follow list describes the rules for each VPC option: